On anomalous subvarieties of holonomy varieties of hyperbolic 3-manifolds: Main Result I

 \subsection{Proof of Theorem \ref{19072301}}

-Throughout this subsection, let $\mathcal{M}$ and $\mathcal{X}$ be the same as in Theorem \ref{19072301}.
-We first prove Theorem \ref{19072301} under the assumption that the codimension of a given algebraic subgroup is less than or equal to $n$, which is the dimension of $\mathcal{X}$.
+We now prove Theorem \ref{19072301}.
+Throughout this subsection, let $\mathcal{M}$ and $\mathcal{X}$ be as in the statement of the theorem.

+In the following proposition, we first establish the theorem under the assumption that the codimension of a given algebraic subgroup is less than or equal to $n$, the dimension of $\mathcal{X}$.
+This is the essential case, and the general case will then follow almost as a corollary.